zeroibc/my-mac-os/README.md

 - An application which allowed me to originally create all of the maps for [Learn Anything](https://learn-anything.xyz).
 <img src="https://raw.githubusercontent.com/learn-anything/learn-anything/master/media/header.png" width="700" alt="img">

-- It is an incredible joy to make mind maps in this app and I use it to visualize everything.
-[My Notes, projects, plans and thoughts](https://medium.com/@NikitaVoloboev/mind-map-everything-d27670f70739#.p7w44kr44).
+- It is an incredible joy to make mind maps in this app and I use it to [visualize everything](https://medium.com/@NikitaVoloboev/mind-map-everything-d27670f70739#.p7w44kr44) and brainstorm ideas for my projects.
-- In short, MindNode for me is the ultimate playground where ideas get born and played with first.
-I even have a __thinking__ map that I open with Karabiner by pressing `f + :`.
+- I have a __thinking__ map that I open with Karabiner by pressing `f + :`.
 And I [brainstorm things](https://wiki.nikitavoloboev.xyz/research/solving-problems.html) I am doing __now__ there.
 Here is how that looks:

 ![](https://i.imgur.com/uYr28eZ.png)